-310.1 Gas pipe bonding.
-Each above-ground portion of a gas piping system that is likely to become energized shall be electrically continuous and bonded to an effective ground-fault current path.
-Gas piping shall be considered to be bonded where it is connected to appliances that are connected to the equipment grounding conductor of the circuit supplying that appliance.

-CSST gas piping systems shall be bonded to the electrical service grounding electrode system at the point where the gas service piping enters the building.
-The bonding conductor size shall be not less than #6 AWG copper wire or equivalent.
+- 310.1 Pipe and tubing other than CSST.
+Each above-ground portion of a gas piping system other than corrugated stainless steel tubing (CSST) that is likely to become energized shall be electrically continuous and bonded to an effective ground-fault current path.
+Gas piping other than CSST shall be considered to be bonded where it is connected to appliances that are connected to the equipment grounding conductor of the circuit supplying that appliance. - 310.1.1 CSST.
+Corrugated stainless steel tubing (CSST) gas piping systems shall be bonded to the electrical service grounding electrode system at the point where the gas service enters the building.
+The bonding jumper shall be not smaller than 6 AWG copper wire or equivalent.